 The Department has a small trust fund that provides modest grants to graduate students who present papers at academic conferences.
-Application is made prior to the conference through the Chair of the Department for the Study of Religion.
+Doctoral students may request reimbursement up to \$500 twice during their program.
+Application must be made within 3 weeks after the conference through the Graduate.
 Application forms are on the Religion website.